 In two hours, we jumped on six climbs: a 5.8, 5.9, 5.10-, 5.11-, 5.10, 5.10-.
 The climbs seemed easier for their ratings than the Inner Strength Rock Gym in Fort Collins by a little bit (e.g., I thought the 5.11- was more like a 5.10+).

 Despite not having climbed indoors for a little bit, Lisa was able to do most of the climbs we did because she is buff!
 Seems like all the weight training and CrossFit workouts she’s been doing have been paying off.
+She also mention the Mind Lab Pro Review which I have to get around to reading.

 This is an example of part of one of her CrossFit workouts.
 I’m sure there were a lot more exercises than this: